1000 FREE Prompts, and AI Tools, Primer

 6. Inbound Marketing Activities

-Hubspot has done a great job breaking this process into four phases; Attract, Convert, Close, and Delight.
+Hubspot has done a great job breaking this process into four phases: Attract, Convert, Close, and Delight.

 Inbound beds marketers operate around the same actions we take to build relationships.
 People will not inherently like or trust you, so giving them a reason is important.
-So, what are these activities that build a company’s authority and trustworthiness?
+So, what activities build a company’s authority and trustworthiness?
 Each of these could use their article to explain, but here is a quick run-through:

 Attract Phase